 Attracting and keeping a great sales manager often comes down to creating a competitive compensation package.
 While a solid base salary is the foundation, the total earnings of a sales leader are a mix of their experience, the company's industry, its location, and performance-based incentives.
 Understanding these components is key to structuring an offer that brings the right talent to your team.
 A well-designed plan not only rewards the manager for their leadership but also aligns their goals with the company's revenue targets, creating a powerful incentive for growth and team success.

-Salary Ranges by Experience Level
+What to Expect: Salary by Experience Level

 A sales manager's salary grows with their track record.
 For those newer to the role, compensation will look different than for a seasoned leader.
 The average annual base salary for a sales manager is around $85,713, but this is just a starting point.
 With performance pay, total earnings can climb much higher, sometimes reaching nearly $170,000.
 For a senior sales manager with over 10 years of experience, the expected base salary alone can be closer to $126,453.
 This range shows why it's important to match compensation to the strategic impact you expect from the role.